Does Running Make You Look Older?

 I’ll never forget that time when I was told that I should think twice about running so much.
 The reason?
 Running makes you look older.

 But before I was a serious runner, I was a professional model.
 The concept of aging was always lingering in the background as I posed for the camera.
 I remember as a teen being dressed up to look older.
 Then, in my twenties, I was suddenly old enough to worry about looking too old.
-But even after a decade of working off my likeness, the concern about looking old never worried me too much.
+But even after a decade of working off my likeness, the question “does running make you look older?” never worried me too much.

 So when the person voiced this concern— about running and aging— I was flabbergasted.
 It had never really hit me before that running could negatively affect one’s appearance.
 So I decided to address some of the reasons someone could possibly conclude this, as well as why I think they are silly things to worry about.
 Then, I really dug into the idea of longevity as an athlete— or woman for that matter.